 Douglas graduated from Lakeland Senior High School in 1984.
 He earned Associates degrees from Polk Community College in both Fire Science and Nursing.
 He graduated from the University of South Florida with a Bachelor’s degree in Business in 2012.
 In addition to his degrees, Douglas holds certifications as a: Registered Nurse, Paramedic, Fire Officer I, Fire Instructor, and Fire Inspector.

 He is a graduate of the Florida State University’s prestigious Certified Public Manager program and the Florida Fire Chiefs’ Association’s Emergency Services Leadership Institute.
 He is certified as a Florida Public Employer Labor Relations professional.
 He is a graduate of the International Association of Fire Chiefs' (IAFC) 2018 Fire Service Executive Development Institute.
 Douglas is a member of the Florida Fire Chiefs’ Association (FFCA) as well as the International Association of Fire Chiefs.
-He currently serves as the FFCA's First Vice President, having served as Regional Director and Secretary / Treasurer prior to his current office.
+Douglas currently serves as the FFCA's First Vice President, having served as Regional Director and Secretary / Treasurer prior to his current office.
 He is also a board member for the PACE Center for Girls.

 Additionally, Douglas is very involved in his community; he has made community service and philanthropy in Lakeland a cornerstone of his administration.
 Douglas is a graduate of Leadership Lakeland and a member of the Lakeland Rotary Club.